 Learn How To Create A Database

-Although online courses are probably the best way to learn SQL basics, creating and experimenting with your own database is probably the best way to learn SQL advanced techniques.
-Creating your own database isn’t easy, but it’s an extremely valuable skill that you will find useful throughout your programming career.
-The Learn SQL Tutorial page provides more information about creating your own database.
+Although online courses are probably the best way to learn SQL basics, creating and experimenting with your database is probably the best way to learn SQL advanced techniques.
+Creating your database isn't easy, but it's an extremely valuable skill that you will find useful throughout your programming career.
+The Learn SQL Tutorial page provides more information about creating your database.

-Now that you know how to learn SQL, it’s time for me to give you a few tips to help you get started.
-When you’re starting to learn SQL, keep the following in mind:
+Now that you know how to learn SQL, it's time for me to give you a few methods to help you get started.
+When you're starting to learn SQL, keep the following in mind:

 1. Practice Is The Key To Success

 There is no such thing as too much practice when it comes to figuring out the best way to learn SQL.
-In fact, I would recommend practicing every single day if you can.
+I would recommend practicing every single day if you can.
 Doing this will help reinforce important concepts and should help you become fluent in SQL faster.